-Knowing, and understanding how satisfied your customers are with your brand is essential to business success.
-It will determine their likelihood to return, spend and recommend to others – improving it will result in a higher customer return rate, increased customer loyalty and make them more likely to spend more.
-With this in mind, it should be in every business’ interest to create a meaningful Customer Experience Strategy for their customers.
+Knowing and understanding how satisfied your customers are with your brand can help to determine their likelihood to return, future spend and willingness to recommend your products and brand to others.
+Improving it will result in a higher customer return rate, increased customer loyalty and a greater likelihood of a higher spend.
+With this in mind, it’s in every business’ interest to create meaningful experiences which satisfy the needs of their customers.

 What is customer satisfaction?

-In order to improve customer satisfaction (CSAT), it’s important to know what it is first and the importance of customer satisfaction.
-Customer satisfaction is the extent to which a customer’s sense of “completion” has been met.
-Customer satisfaction is broader than pleasure, and it is more than enjoyment.
+Customer satisfaction (CSAT) is the extent to which a customer’s sense of “completion” has been met.
+Customer satisfaction is broader than pleasure, and it’s more than enjoyment.

-When you have a great food experience at a new restaurant, you usually want to go back.
-Positive evaluations result in greater customer satisfaction, which leads to loyal customers and product repurchase.
+For example, when you have a great food experience at a new restaurant, you usually want to return.
+Positive experiences result in greater customer satisfaction, which leads to loyal customers and product repurchases.

-The best experience brands gather insight they can take action on.
-Customer satisfaction is no different, because when looked at in context, it can tell you a huge amount about how you can improve your business.
+When looked at in context, customer satisfaction can tell you a huge amount about how you can improve your business.

-Whereas a net-promoter score can look at underlying sentiment in the long term, customer satisfaction is a relationship measure that can also be deployed in transactional moments — for example in-store, after a call, or when you receive a product.
+Whereas a Net-Promoter Score can look at underlying likelihood to recommend in the long term, customer satisfaction is a relationship measure that can also be deployed in transactional moments — for example in-store, after a call, or when you receive a product.

 It’s more actionable because you are asking about specific moments, with valuable insight into how these perform.